district0x/d0x-INFRA/re-mount.md

 To demonstrate how this actually works in practice, let's create super simple module that provides nothing else but current time as state.

-Note, since re-mount module pattern is very unrestricted, modules complexity vary widely from the simplest ones, that can provide nothing but current time ([district.ui.now](https://github.com/district0x/district-ui-now)) to complex ones providing complete GraphQL solution ([district-ui-graphql](https://github.com/district0x/district-ui-graphql)).
+Note, since re-mount module pattern is very unrestricted, modules vary in complexity widely from the simplest ones, that can provide nothing but current time ([district.ui.now](https://github.com/district0x/district-ui-now)) to complex ones providing complete GraphQL solution ([district-ui-graphql](https://github.com/district0x/district-ui-graphql)).